-Directly attributable acquisition costs during the quarter were \$1.3 million, with no acquisition costs in the comparative 2020 quarter.
-These costs included due diligence, legal, environmental, financial, management resources and other advisory services directly attributable to the Hixson Acquisition and the L.A.
+Directly attributable acquisition costs during the year were \$4.9 million, versus \$620,000 in 2020.
+In 2021, these costs included due diligence, legal, environmental, financial, management resources and other advisory services directly attributable to the Hixson Acquisition and the L.A.
 Lumber Acquisition.
+In 2020, these costs were attributable to the Island Truss Acquisition.